 - Health Care Informatics

 Non-COB concentration classes may be offered at times that conflict with core classes.
 Check with the appropriate College or Institute for class schedule.

-*A dual degree 48 credit hour MBA/MS in Sustainability is available at Lipscomb University.
+An MBA/MS in Sustainability and an MBA/MFA dual degree is also available.
 Ask your recruiter for details.